When the Pontiac Firebird debuted in 1967, John DeLorean immediately saw a need to create an "Ultimate Firebird", a model beyond

 to be tacked-on pieces of cardboard.
 The

-wire-mesh grille didn't help the aesthetics either.
+wire-mesh grille didn't help the aesthetics

-After seeing this proposal, Bill Collins looked at
+either.
+After seeing this proposal, Bill Collins

 can do better than this guy."

 |The 1967 PFST taking a lap around the test track.

-|The 1967 PFST Sprint 6 engine used a "shaker"
+|The 1967 PFST Sprint 6 engine used a "shaker" hood